NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 During development, the plugin can be compiled and automatically recompiled whenever a file is changed using: `yarn watch`

 The plugin can be built using the command: `yarn build`

+### Release

+To create a release, create a new Tag following the structure `*.*.*`.
+Write a meaningful message for the tag, since that will be the release's text as well.
+Then push the tag.
+The GitHub Action "Create new Release" will build the plugin and its Software Bill of Materials, and then create a new release automatically.